 Avoid malicious ads

-Of course, fake warnings like “Apple Security Alert” can also appear on inoffensive websites like small forums and old blogs.
-Malicious actors sometimes infect vulnerable websites with malicious code that causes dangerous redirects and ads to appear.
+“Apple Security Alert” spreads via malicious ads.
+These show up on controversial websites, such as torrenting sites and free movie streaming sites.
+In addition, “Apple Security Alert” pop-ups might appear on small forums and old blogs.
+Malicious actors infect vulnerable websites with malicious code that causes malicious redirects.
 The administrators of infected sites don’t even know that the visitors of their site are being shown malicious ads.

-Ad blockers can help, as can malicious site blockers.
+You can use an ad blocker to remove ads.
+Malicious site blockers help, too.
 Some anti-malware programs can block suspicious websites for you.

 And when you encounter “Apple Security Alert” or another fake warning, it’s important to know how to close it so that you’re not stuck with this pop-up hijacking your screen.